 • some 'Micron' and 'Crucial' SSDs are incompatible

-• some 'OCZ' SSDs including the ONYX, AGILITY4, VECTOR & VERTEX but excluding the TRION are incompatible
+• some 'OCZ' SSDs including the ARC, ONYX, AGILITY4, VECTOR & VERTEX but excluding the TRION are incompatible

 • most 'OWC' SSDs including the AURA, MERCURY & ELECTRA are incompatible